+A: If you would like to modify your study procedures to replace in-person study activities with virtual/remote or phone options--or replace virtual/remote with in-person options--these changes must be approved in advance by the IRB as an amendment to the approved study.

-For non-exempt protocols, please submit a completed amendment form with a description of the modification and any resulting changes to your consent process, data security plans, and supporting documents.
-For research with an exemption determination given prior to February 2022 (pre-RASS), please send an email to firstname.lastname@example.org with the same information (no amendment form required).
+Please submit an amendment request in RASS-IRB with a description of the modification and any resulting changes to your consent process, data security plans, and supporting documents.
+For research with an exemption determination given prior to February 2022 (pre-RASS), please send an email to email@example.com with the same information (no amendment form required).
 Contact the IRB office if you have questions.

 - Physical/Social Distancing (move from in-person to remote data collection or vice versa)

 - Recruitment process change (move from in-person to remote or vice versa)

 - Consent process change (move from in-person to remote, written to oral, or vice versa)

 - Enrollment (changes in the number of participants being recruited/enrolled)